yashap/hello-udacity-yasha/README.md

 http://hello-udacity-yasha.appspot.com

-I'm building this app purely for learning purposes, following along with the course, but at the moment:
+I'm building this app purely for learning purposes, following along with the lessons in the course, but at the moment:
 - The app is a blog
 - Anyone can register for an account, and post to the blog
 - When you post, the app tries to map the location you posted from, though it doesn't do it particularly well
+- The app is built on Google App Engine, using their webapp2 framework
+- I'm using memcache to reduce DB queries